Royal Fans Convinced Baby Sussex Was Born Two Weeks Ago After Prince Harry Slips Up During Speech

 The Duke and Duchess of Sussex proudly introduced their bouncing baby boy, named Archie Harrison Mountbatten-Windsor, to the world on Wednesday.
-From the Windsor Castle, Prince Harry made a speech about how proud and happy he is to be a father, in which he made a slip-up as he talked about the experience of having a son so far, sparking theories that Baby Sussex had actually been born two weeks earlier, according to the Daily Mail.
+From Windsor Castle, Prince Harry made a speech about how proud and happy he is to be a father, in which he made a slip-up as he talked about the experience of having a son so far, sparking theories that Baby Sussex might have been born two weeks earlier, according to The Daily Mail.

 While the happy couple beamed over the newborn in Harry’s arms, Meghan talked about how “magical” the past couple of days had been.
-Harry then added in response to a question about who the baby most resembles, “Everyone says that babies change so much over two weeks.
+Harry then added in response to a question about who the baby most resembles.

+“Everyone says that babies change so much over two weeks.
 We’re basically monitoring how the changing process happens over this next month really.
 But his looks are changing every single day, so who knows.”

-His statement of how “babies change so much over two weeks” led fans to believe that the Prince had made a huge gaff and revealed that Archie had been born two weeks ago instead of on Monday, when his birth was announced.
+His statement of how “babies change so much over two weeks” led fans to believe that the prince had made a huge gaffe and revealed that Archie had been born two weeks ago instead of on Monday when his birth was announced.

 One confused fan asked, “Everyone says the baby has changed so much over two weeks.. wasn’t it born Monday?
-Omg the panic in their faces lmao he SLIPPED UP!” while another noted the statement as well and commented, “Did Harry just say: The baby has changed in the last two weeks?”
+Omg the panic in their faces lmao he SLIPPED UP!”

+Another noted the statement as well and commented, “Did Harry just say: The baby has changed in the last two weeks?”

 Proud parents Meghan and Harry have shown off their baby boy to the world https://t.co/GmQLvERJTE #royalbaby #HarryandMeghan